Table of Contents

 What information do we collect?

-- personal information such as name, postal address, telephone number, e-mail address, date of birth (where appropriate), information about your interests and hobbies etc. We collect this information only in connection with specific activities, such as registration or membership requests, feedback, donations etc. The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
+personal information such as name, postal address, telephone number, e-mail address, date of birth (where appropriate).
+We collect this information only in connection with specific activities, such as registration or membership requests, feedback, donations, shop purchases etc. The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
 You don’t have to disclose any of this information to browse our sites.
 However, if you do choose to withhold requested information, we may not be able to provide you with certain services.

 How is the information used?

 - fulfil your requests, for example applications for membership, donations, participation in campaigns and provision of information;

 - process donations, or other payments and verify financial transactions;

 - provide a personalised service to you when you visit our websites e.g. by customising the content and/or layout of our pages for each individual user;

 - record any contact we have with you;